unxmaal/booterizer/README.md

 ## Supported IRIX Versions

 booterizer was designed for IRIX 6.5.30, the last version of IRIX for SGI.
 Use this as your first choice. booterizer also fully supports IRIX 6.5.22 for older SGI systems that can run 6.5.
-Use this for Older Indys and Challenge L servers. booterizer even works with IRIX 5.3 for classic SGI systems that cannot run 6.5.x (See Callahan's Booterizer 5.3 https://github.com/callahan-44/booterizer )
+Use this for Indys and Challenge L servers. booterizer even works with IRIX 5.3 for classic SGI systems that cannot run 6.5.x (See Callahan's Booterizer 5.3 https://github.com/callahan-44/booterizer )

 booterizer is not secure and may interfere with other network services (e.g. DHCP) so please don't leave it running long-term.
 I recommend only attaching the network interface to an isolated network for this purpose and then `vagrant halt` or `vagrant destroy` the VM when you are done installing.